viamrobotics/docs/docs/mobility/motion/_index.md

 from viam.components.gripper import Gripper from viam.services.motion import MotionClient

-# Assume that the connect function is written and will return a valid robot.
+# Assume that the connect function is written and will return a valid machine.
 robot = await connect()

 motion = MotionClient.from_robot(robot=robot, name="builtin")